-Hydrophilic catheters are similar to straight catheters, but are coated with a lubricated surface that is activated with either water or sterile saline.
+Hydrophilic catheters are similar to straight catheters, but contain a hydrophilic coating that is activated with either water or sterile saline.
 The water or saline packet is used to wet the device and activate the lubricated coating.
 Some brands, like SpeediCath, provide hydrophilic catheters that are ready to use and do not require additional supplies.

 Hydrophilic catheters allow for smooth insertion and removal of the device without the need of a separate lubricant.
 These catheters are a good option for frequent catheter users, or for those who feel pressure, discomfort, or pain during catheterization.